 Definition and main elements

-In a more teachable and all-embracing definition, music is created by a flowing composition of melody, harmony and rhythm.
+In a simpler and more comprehensive way, music is composed of melody, harmony and rhythm.

-The overlapping notes that serve as a base to the melody are the harmony.
-For example, a person playing the guitar and singing is making harmony with the chords in the guitar and creating the melody with his/her voice.
-Chords are an overlap of many notes that complement the melody and are called the harmony.
-We will examine chords later.
+Harmony is an overlapping of notes that serves as the basis for the melody.
+For example, a person playing the guitar and singing is harmonizing with the chords on the guitar and making melody with the voice.
+Each chord is an overlap of several notes, as we will see later in other topics.
+That is why chords are part of the harmony.

 Go to: Music note